3 Thoughts on Finding Your Calling

 2. OBEDIENCE TO JESUS IN THE LITTLE MOMENTS IS YOUR CALLING

 Sometimes we go chasing after this grand, singular calling.
 But even if our calling is something specific—like being a pastor or writer or musician or athlete—it is still lived out in moments.
-Responding in obedience to Jesus in the little moments He prompts you—to pray with someone, to start a conversation with a stranger, to forgive someone who hurt you—that is your calling.
+Responding in obedience to God in the little moments He prompts you—to pray with someone, to start a conversation with a stranger, to forgive someone who hurt you—that is your calling.

 3. WE AREN’T GIVEN A MAP, WE’RE GIVEN A GUIDE